EGENCO restores Kapichira Power Station

 Following the damage, Electricity Supply Corporation of Malawi customers were experiencing prolonged blackouts which sometimes lasted over eight hours a day.

-Last year, Malawi obtained a US$60 million loan from World Bank for restoration of the power which included rehabilitating damaged infrastructure, upgrading the Kapichira Power Plant to enhance the resilience of the hydropower scheme.
+Malawi later obtained a US$60 million loan from World Bank for restoration of the power station which included rehabilitating damaged infrastructure, upgrading the Kapichira Power Plant to enhance the resilience of the hydropower scheme.

 Government said the works would be completed in December, 2022 but the target was not achieved.